ved27/MachineLearning6.867/README.md

-# MachineLearning6.867
-My own notes, implementations, and musings for MIT's graduate course in machine learning, 6.867
+# MachineLearning6.867 notes, implementations, and musings for MIT's graduate course